-It is fabulous: tastes great, easy to work with, healthy, and my breads etc look much closer to “white bread” (which is good since I’ve got 4 kids) and don’t have that bitter taste that many have come to associate with red wheat.
+It is fabulous: tastes great, is easy to work with and is healthy, and my bread looks much closer to “white bread”.
+That is good since I’ve got 4 kids and don’t have that bitter taste that many have come to associate with red wheat.

 Hard White Winter Wheat was introduced to the US Agricultural system in 1990.
 So, there are many people who are unfamiliar with it.
-If you have only made homemade breads with hard red wheat, I highly recommend you try the white version.
+If you have only made homemade bread with hard red wheat, I highly recommend you try the white version.
 I absolutely love it.

-It is golden in color b/c it has no genes for bran color.
+Hard white wheat is golden in color because it has no genes for bran color.
 It is also very high in protein, though slightly less than the red variety.
 Because it is missing the bran color that is found in red wheat it is sweeter and less bitter.

 That’s it!
 The differences are simple, but many people are unaware of them!
 Leave a comment below and let us know which wheat you prefer!